Ever wonder what would happen if you ate nothing but bacon for an entire month?

 I was at home stuck, a lot of time on my hands.
 So I started listening to a lot of podcasts at the time.

-Yours was one of the main ones I heard, and I think it was actually when I heard Jimmy Moore on, talking about low carb and you were always talking about bacon, and a lot of it, butter, right, butter.
+Yours was one of the main ones I heard, and I think it was actually when I heard you talking about low carb and you were always talking about bacon, and a lot of it, butter, right, butter.

 And it all sounded really tasty and I thought there’s no way this can be good for me.
 “It’s going to clog my arteries.”